-(Contributes towards L1 Literacy)
+(contributes towards Level 1 Literacy).

 Level 3 Music provides students with an exciting opportunity to specialise in those aspects of the course that particularly interest them.
 A wide range of achievement standards are available in two broad areas - Making Music (MKMU) and Music Studies (MUST) and it is possible for students to design their own course.
-There continues to be an emphasis on practical music skills, and it is expected that students are currently receiving instrumental or vocal tuition, either through the College or privately.
-Students are also given the option of completing some unit standards in Live Sound and/or Music Technology through in-class workshops with an external provider.
+There continues to be an emphasis on practical music skills, and it is expected that students are currently receiving instrumental or vocal tuition, either through the college or privately.
+Students are also given the option of completing some unit standards in Live Sound and/or Music Technology off-site in their own time.